alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 This repository presents 4 main folders:

 * [SystemModel]:This folder contains the optimization model developed in [GAMS], the input data in a simple Microsoft Excel file ("BRMBR_Input") and a Matlab code ("Generation_of-Figures") to graphically display results of the model.
-* [Scripts_for_Paper]: This folder contains the Matlab code used to process the figures on the paper.
+* [Scripts_for_Paper]: This folder contains the Matlab code used to process the figures on the <a href="https://github.com/alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/blob/master/4.SupplementaryDocumentation/ManuscriptDraft/System%20Model_Alminagorta%2C%20Rosenberg%20and%20Kettenring.pdf" target="_blank">paper.</a>
 * [GDX_files]: This folder contains [GDX] files that can be used to pass the input and output of the model into different programs.
 * [SupplementaryDocumentation]: This folder contains the LiDar data, Habitat Management Plans of the Refuge, previous presentations of the model and a copy of the paper submitted to the Water Resources Research Journal.